Health risks

 Bird flu

-Where does bird flu occur?
+Where is bird flu found?

 What are the symptoms?